 What Is Crisis Management?

-Crisis management is a series of steps performed by an organization to deal with an event that disrupts operations, threatens to harm people, damages your reputation or negatively impacts your finances.
-The main goal of our crisis management strategy is to regain control of your brand’s narrative.
+Crisis management is defined as a series of steps performed by an organization to deal with a catastrophic event.
+A crisis disrupts business operations, threatens to harm people, damages your reputation, and negatively impacts your finances.

-The most effective crisis management plan begins by protecting your brand long before an issue arises.
-It’s easy to put off risk management when things are going well.
-However, inadequate preparation can have serious operational, legal and public relations costs.
+Crisis management planning begins long before an issue arises.
+It can be tempting to put off risk management when things are going well.
+However, inadequate preparation can have serious operational, legal, and public relations consequences.

 - Unprepared stakeholders are more likely to make poor decisions.